Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Comparison of Chain-of-Thought (CoT) and Constraints-of-Thought (Const-o-T)

 Together, these definitions create a fitness landscape in which higher scores correspond to strategically advantageous and constraint-compliant configurations.
 The weighting scheme allows tailoring the optimization toward different strategic preferences while ensuring that hard constraints remain non-negotiable.

-\subsection{Comparison of Chain-of-Thought (CoT) and Constraints-of-Thought (Const-o-T)}
+\section{Comparison of Chain-of-Thought (CoT) and Constraints-of-Thought (Const-o-T)}

 CoT relies on unconstrained natural language reasoning that helps describe the thought process but lacks verifiability and control over the search process.
-It's best suited for single-step QA or explanation tasks, but often leads to large search spaces and hallucinations.
+CoT is best suited for single-step QA or explanation tasks, but often leads to large search spaces and hallucinations.

 In contrast, Const-o-T converts strategies into structured symbolic constraints, which can be formally verified and used to guide or prune search (e.g., in MCTS).
 This results in more efficient, robust, and goal-aligned planning, making it especially effective for multi-step tasks like strategy games and CAD design.